HwWobbe/DefinitiveData-DeltaAlerts/README.md

 # 2024 quickLinks
 ## 2024:
 ### re-view of CurbSide with Xememex/ & GeoSpatialH & Df:API(s) & SqLite

-  - 0325: wikiPedia spat re userPages needs resolution - 0331: Oops: too late.
-    - 0330: permanent edit Ban by pirranah in spite of reassurances & goodFaith progress
-      - monitor for mitigation, in spite of low probability
-        - prepare a reasoned public retort - twitter is a valid media to use
-          - suggest - just a caution - as a learning experience - since bullying comes natuarally to many
   - 0321:
     - bundle some changes into another PR.
       - ...